 Those who regularly book business travel understand better than anyone that your company has a duty of care towards all its employees, wherever they may roam.

 Duty of care is all about ensuring a safe, healthy work environment, even when your employees are trotting the globe.
 International business travel provides companies with unprecedented opportunities for growth and success.

 Or, how an unexpected travel delay can result in lost revenue for your company.
-It’s key to consider every possible adverse outcome based on past experiences from business travelers in your company.
-Therefore, it’s important to investigate through surveys and to document the past experiences of travelers.
+It’s key to consider every possible adverse outcome based on past experiences from business travellers in your company.
+Therefore, it’s important to investigate through surveys and to document the past experiences of travellers.

 Check these 3 factors when selecting your corporate travel insurance:

 Keep these factors in mind when selecting your commercial travel insurance:

 - Frequency of travel

 - Traveller health conditions

 Insurance for business travel is of such importance for businesses, especially travellers insurance for small businesses.
 Having these risks covered ensures an additional layer of protection against financial loss which in turn can help avoid serious business impact during travel.